If you’re looking for a simple but extensive guide for how to organize your life, then you’re in the right place.

 Now you might be saying: “But wait!
 All of these goals are important to me.”
 If you really believe that, then it’s no surprise that you feel overwhelmed and disorganized.

 Successful people are masters of prioritization.
-To illustrate this, here’s a story (which may not be 100% true) about Warren Buffet and his pilot.
+To illustrate this, here’s an inspiring story (which may not be 100% true) about Warren Buffet and his pilot.

 Warren Buffet’s 25/5 Rule